Welcome to today's edition of the Rush 24-7 podcast.

 Quote unquote.

-And Obama's gonna be making a speech in those sons of bitches on Thursday night.
+And Obama's going to be making a speech to those sons of bitches on Thursday night.

 Yeah, Cookie asked me, should I delete that word bitches?